teofeliu/Amerinode-DBMS/README.md

 # README #

+Database Management System (DBMS) developed for Amerinode, enabling efficient order and repair management for employees and customers.
+Contributed to the development of this system during a summer internship in São Paulo, Brazil in 2022.

 Encontre dados de producao e teste.
 Lembre-se sempre que com grandes poderes... o resto você já sabe.

 ### Amerinode Refurb ###